-For the year ended 31 December 2022, the aggregate amount of profits and losses under forward foreign exchange contracts recognised in other comprehensive income and accumulated in the cash flow hedging reserve relating to these anticipated future purchase transactions is a profit of £548,000 (2021: loss of £75,000).
+For the year ended 31 December 2023, the aggregate amount of profits and losses under forward foreign exchange contracts recognised in other comprehensive income and accumulated in the cash flow hedging reserve relating to these anticipated future purchase transactions is a loss of £320,000 (2022: £548,000 profit).
 It is anticipated that the purchases will take place during the first 6 months of the next financial year at which time the amount deferred in equity will be included in the carrying amount of the raw materials.
-It is anticipated that the raw materials will be converted into inventory and sold within 12 months after purchase, at which time the amount deferred in equity will be reclassified to the income statement.
+It is anticipated that the raw materials once purchased will be converted into inventory and sold within a 30-day period, at which time the amount deferred in equity will be reclassified to the income statement.